Ritvik1512/MITx-Python-Solutions/README.md

 ### MITx-Python-Solutions
-My Solutions through the MITx Intro CS course. (why? because fun) Will be putting together with a week by week basis.
-I'll be doing this all together so, it would be over in a next few days.
+My Solutions through the MITx Intro CS course. (why? because fun) These shall be posted categorically based on the lectures divided over the weeks, but since I shall be doing all at once, the entire process should be through in a couple of days.